ms-us-rcg-cloud-innovation/terraform-bootstrap/README.md

 Bootstrap a Terraform project by creating the appropriate storage account in Azure for which to store tstate file.

-For more details, see ["Store Terraform state in Azure Storage"](https://learn.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=azure-cli).
+For more details, see [Store Terraform state in Azure Storage](https://learn.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=azure-cli).

 ## Usage